-If you want to print out a disassembly of a particular block that causes a crash, do the following.
+If you want to print out a disassembly of a particular block that

 Try running with "--vex-guest-chase=no --trace-flags=10000000 --trace-notbelow=9999999".
 This should print one line for each block translated, and that includes the address.